 After 7 days of launching my campaigns from Bloom, Here are the results:

-Bloom performed quite good.
+Bloom performed quite well.
 It’s really amazing to see a 5.7% of the conversion rate for my SEO targeted optin forms.
-Bottom line, I got 7 new subscribers in 7 days using Bloom.
+The bottom line, I got 7 new subscribers in 7 days using Bloom.
 7 leads for 361 targeted impressions is not so outstanding for sure, but it did the work.
 I’ll talk about this in detail later in this post.

 Now, let’s move on to Thrive leads to see how did it perform in 7 days